ZachJMoore/markup-updates/README.md

 # Roadmap

+We have big plans for the future of MarkUp, including:
-- [ ] Collaboration with other users
+* The ability to collaborate with other users
-- [ ] More platform support
+* Support for even more platforms
-- [ ] Download landing page
+* A dedicated download landing page

-And much more...
+Stay tuned for updates!